Perpetual Movement: Accolades

-The film won the Canadian Film Award for Best Amateur Film in 1950, and led to Norman McLaren extending Jutra a job offer to work for the National Film Board.
+Jutra was just eighteen years old when the film won the Canadian Film Award for Best Amateur Film in 1950, and led to Norman McLaren extending Jutra a job offer to work for the National Film Board.
+Author Maria Topalovich opined that "an unknown French-Canadian filmmaker riveted the judges attention with the film; distinctive for its superb blend of old and new visual techniques coupled with an unusual sound track, the film was unanimously selected as the winning entry."